goodloop/autoware_auto_mirror/src/perception/filters/ray_ground_classifier_nodes/design/ray-ground-classifier-nodes-design.md

 These nodes are simple wrappers around the [`RayGroundClassifer`](@ref autoware::perception::filters::ray_ground_classifier::RayGroundClassifier).

-There are two instances of these nodes, one for the [`PointBlock`](@ref PointBlock.msg) message type, and the other for the `PointCloud2` message type.
-The former is intended to support online streaming of points from the driver, to amortize some of the computational burden of point cloud processing to the period while the full scan is arriving.
-The latter type is supported for visualization and open source support.
+A node for the `PointCloud2` message type is provided for visualization and open source support.

-These nodes generally support two input modalities within the realm of point cloud inputs: structured, and unstructured modalities.
+The `PointCloud2` node supports unstructured point clouds.

 An input is considered structured if the ray information needed for the classifier to work is known apriori (e.g. encoded in how the points are received from the sensor).
-Only PointBlocks can be structured.

 By contrast, an input is considered unstructured if ray information is not known apriori.
 This then means that extra work must be done to determine this information.
 Point clouds are considered by default to be unstructured.

 As such the `RayGroundClassifierCloudNode` has an instance of the `RayAggregator` to provide structure to the unstructured point clouds.
-By contrast, the `RayGroundClassifierBlockNode` can optionally construct an instance of the `RayAggregator` based on configuration parameters.

 ## Assumptions / Known limits